z0mb13s3c/httpx2bbrf/README.md

 Simple tool written in GOLANG to send the json output from [Project Discovery's HTTPX](https://github.com/projectdiscovery/httpx) tool to [Honoki's BBRF]( https://github.com/honoki/bbrf-client).

+This tool comes with a warning.
+It's not by any way, shape or form the best code out there.
+I put it together out of need.
+If you want to improve it, feel free to do so.

 ## Prerequisites:

 - Both tools need to be installed (duh?)